 Common Introduction Mistakes and How to Avoid Them

-After reviewing introduction practices from over 300 AI speaking engagements, several patterns of mistakes emerge consistently.
+After working with hundreds of AI speaking engagements, several patterns of mistakes emerge consistently.
 The most damaging error is over-explaining the technology while under-explaining the value.
 Audiences don't need to understand neural networks or natural language processing.
 They need to understand what insights they'll gain and how those insights will help them make better decisions.

 Another frequent mistake is treating AI speakers like human speakers.
 Don't mention personality traits, speaking style, or presentation experience.
-Instead, focus on analytical capabilities, data scope, and proven accuracy rates.
+Instead, focus on analytical capabilities, data scope, and proven applications.

 Many event organizers also fail to address the elephant in the room.
 Your audience is likely wondering whether this will feel impersonal, robotic, or irrelevant to their specific situation.
 Acknowledge these concerns directly and explain how the AI's capabilities actually provide more personalized and comprehensive insights than traditional presentations.